-Thus, “working online” is really just “working” these days, because technology is so integrated with everything now.
+Thus, “working online” is really just “working” these days, because internet technology is so integrated with everything now.

 After centuries of irrelevance, introverts are now winning the game.